Yolanda Hughes-Heying: Personal life

-Yolanda and her boyfriend currently live in Bellingham, Washington.
+Yolanda currently lives in Bellingham, Washington.
 In 2001, she took up pole-dancing classes in Los Angeles, California.
 In Vancouver, Washington, Hughes trained with a pole-dancing fitness instructor, who was a Ms. World Pole Fit champion who won the best contortionist category.
 In 2005, she opened a special training studio called Fitness Exotica in which she offers training and lessons to customers, such as in fitness and stripping.

 Motion picture appearance

 Yolanda made a cameo in the 2002 film Rollerball.